samsungs8plususer/nfc-game/README.md

 this was only tested on android, not sure if this works on ios, if not please tell me.

 This was built with HTML and Github Pages.

+NOTE:THIS WILL OPEN NEW TABS EVERY TAP ON THE NFC CARD/TAG!!!